Stage (David Bowie album): Original 1978 LP

 The cassette release places "Speed of Life" between "Fame" and "TVC 15".

 Rereleases

-Stage has been rereleased on CD four times to date, the first being in 1984 by RCA Records, then in 1991 by Rykodisc (containing a bonus track), later in 2005 by EMI, and most recently in 2017 by Parlophone (also on vinyl).
+Stage has been rereleased on CD four times, the first being in 1984 by RCA Records, then in 1991 by Rykodisc (containing a bonus track), later in 2005 by EMI, and most recently in 2017 by Parlophone (also on vinyl).
 The running order of the 2005 and 2017 editions reflects the actual performance, removing fades between tracks, and including previously unreleased performances as bonus tracks.

 The 1984 rerelease on CD (catalogue number PD89002) contains the same running order as the original LP, and comes on two discs (despite the double-LP release being short enough to fit on a single CD unaltered).
 Some of the European-distributed CDs were manufactured in Japan, but cover and assembling were made in Europe.
 Most of the CDs were made in Germany.

 1991 rerelease

 In 1991, Stage was rereleased on CD, with the same running order as the original LP, with "Alabama Song" included as a bonus track.